LucaRainone/jquasi/README.md

 [![Coverage Status](https://coveralls.io/repos/github/LucaRainone/jquasi/badge.svg?branch=master)](https://coveralls.io/github/LucaRainone/jquasi?branch=master)

 ## What

-This is a tiny library for interact with DOM in jQuery syntax like
+This is a tiny (3kB minified) library to interact with the DOM using a jQuery-like syntax

 ## Why

 I love jQuery.
-But sometimes I need only to do few things in a chainable|comfortable syntax.
-Frameworks like Angular, React or Vuejs may be oversized for a simple page with poor interactivity.
+But sometimes I only need to do a few things using a chainable|comfortable syntax.
+Frameworks like Angular, React or Vuejs may be oversized for a simple page with little interactivity.

-Here jquasi might help us.
-You can do something like this:
+In this case jquasi might help.
+With this **3kB** library ou can do something like this:

 ```